Agricultural

 • More information and the application form, can be found here.

-Canadian Agricultural Partnership
+Sustainable Canadian Agricultural Partnership

-The Canadian Agricultural Partnership is a five-year, $3 billion federal/provincial/territorial investment in the agriculture, agri-food and agri-based products sector that began in April 2018.
+The Sustainable Canadian Agricultural Partnership is a five-year, $3 billion federal/provincial/territorial investment in the agriculture, agri-food and agri-based products sector that began in April 2018.
 In Alberta, the Canadian Agricultural Partnership represents a federal/provincial investment of $406 million in strategic programs and initiatives for the agricultural sector.
-For more information visit the CAP website.
+For more information visit the SCAP website.

 Environmental Farm Plans and Canadian Agricultural Partnership